Machine Learning Methods for Data Association in Multi-Object Tracking: Learning Features for Data Association

 \subsubsection{Discriminative models}

 Boosting is one of the most powerful techniques in supervised learning and is a natural choice for learning discriminative models that approximate the true association costs.
 The general idea behind boosting is to produce a series of \textit{weak} learners that are combined to form a single \textit{strong} learner.
-The HybridBoost algorithm introduced in \cite{li2009learning}, one of the first applications of data-driven learning to multi-target tracking, is used to learn the link costs for a network flow graph (Equation \ref{eq:link-costs}).
+The HybridBoost algorithm \cite{li2009learning}, one of the first applications of data-driven learning in multi-object tracking, is used to learn the link costs for a network flow graph (Equation~\ref{eq:link-costs}).
 The data association problem is decomposed into a hierarchy of association problems where the tracklet lengths successively increases \cite{huang2008robust}; furthermore, it is cast as a joint ranking and classification problem.
 The cost function is learned so that it can rank correct associations higher than incorrect ones, as well as reject some associations entirely (i.e., a binary classification to determine reasonable associations).
 Hence, HybridBoost is a combination of RankBoost and AdaBoost \cite{freund1995desicion}.
 Their HybridBoost model is trained offline with videos paired with ground-truth trajectories.
-In \cite{kuo2010multi}, a slightly different approach is taken; a hierarchical decomposition in the same vein as \cite{huang2008robust} and \cite{li2009learning} is used, but each stage of the hierarchy is linked by applying the Hungarian algorithm.
-The cost matrix for the Hungarian algorithm is learned online with AdaBoost.
+In Kuo et al., \cite{kuo2010multi}, a slightly different approach is taken; a hierarchical decomposition is used, but each stage of the hierarchy is linked by applying the Hungarian algorithm and the cost matrix for the Hungarian algorithm is learned online with AdaBoost.
 Online learning of the discriminative model within the sliding-window is an attractive notion, since variations in appearance at test time can cause difficulty for systems that are trained offline.
-However, this comes at the cost of potentially sacrificing real-time capabilities; on a task involving tracking 2-8 pedestrians at a time, this tracker runs at about 4 fps.
-Other appearance models based on boosting include \cite{yang2011learning} and \cite{yang2012online}, where the RankBoost algorithm is used with CRFs.
-The online-learned discriminative appearance model from \cite{kuo2010multi} is adopted in \cite{yang2012online}.
-In an extension to \cite{kuo2010multi}, ideas from person re-identification are embedded into the system to improve the appearance model \cite{kuo2011does}.
-The features used to construct the parameterized learners for the boosting algorithms mentioned here are summarized in Table \ref{taxonomy of features}.
+However, this comes at the cost of potentially sacrificing real-time capabilities.
+On a task involving tracking 2-8 pedestrians at a time, this tracker runs at about 4 FPS.
+Other appearance models based on boosting have been proposed where the RankBoost algorithm is used with CRFs \cite{yang2011learning,yang2012online}.
+In a follow-up work to Kuo et al., ideas from person re-identification are used to improve the appearance model \cite{kuo2011does}.
+The features used by the boosting algorithms mentioned here are summarized in Table~\ref{taxonomy of features}.